nickcostanzo42/Dont-Blink/README.md

 The different images will be tied to objects that reveal themselves faster.
 As the user stays in the game longer, the shorter interval images will spawn more frequently.

-There is no way to 'win' the game, but there will be a high-score table that's based off of the time spent in the game.
+There is no way to 'win' the game, only to stay in as long as you can.

+I'd like to get a scoreboard in eventually.

 Approach: